Skip to content

 Website localization incorporates elements of translation, design, and user experience that are critical to keep in mind when reaching diverse audiences.
 Whether you translate your text into the wrong dialect of a language or simply forgot to update your hyperlinks, the localization mistakes above can have a profound impact on your multilingual audiences’ ability to navigate your website.

 If you’re starting from scratch or need help correcting some of the above mistakes on a past project Avantpage is happy to jump in and help.
-Contact us today at [email protected] or (530) 750-2040 for more information about our localization services.
+Contact us online, email us at [email protected], or call us at (530) 750-2040 for more information about how our localization services can support your healthcare system, government organization, or election process and campaign.